 Tabkey to navigate through a table cell with multiple elements, such as buttons, field names, and menus.
 Pressing the

-Tabkey will apply keyboard focus in a sequential manner to each element in the table cell.
+Tabkey will sequentially apply keyboard focus to each element in the table cell.

 CTRL + Hometo shift keyboard focus to the first cell in a row.
 Likewise, use